 If weight is a concern, consider a model with a two-stroke engine, as those tend to be lighter than four-stroke models.
 (Note that two-strokes run on a gas/oil blend that you’ll need to mix yourself or purchase.)

 Electric weed whackers are available in plug-in or battery-powered versions.
 Plug-ins are the most affordable, but they’re limited by the length of your extension cord.
-They’re a good choice if you won’t use them often, or expect to be working only in the area directly around your home.
+They’re a good choice if you use them often or expect to work only in the area directly around your home.

 Battery-powered models aren’t constrained by a cord, and higher-end models have power that rivals gas-driven models.
-Generally speaking, 20V batteries provide less power but are lighter, while 36V or 60V batteries can tackle larger projects.
+Generally speaking, 20V batteries provide less power but are lighter, while 36V or 60V batteries are better suited for tackling larger projects.

 Most major brands of lawn tools produce at least one line of weed whackers.
 Popular brands include Toro and Honda.
 Manufacturers of power tools such as DeWalt and Makita also have string trimmer lines.
 Newer names like Greenworks and EGO often focus on battery-powered options.

 Luckily, almost all these lines are available to comparison shop at home improvement stores such as Lowe’s and The Home Depot, as well as other lawn equipment retailers.
-If you’ll be using your weed whacker frequently or have a large property to maintain, it’s strongly recommended you go to a store so you can feel the heft and balance.
-If you’ll only be using it occasionally, shop around online for the best possible deal.
+If you’ll be using your weed whacker frequently or have a large property to maintain, it’s strongly recommended that you go to a store so you can feel the heft.
+If you plan to use it occasionally, please consider exploring online options to find the best possible deal.

-Like most power tools, there are multiple options and features to look for when considering a weed whacker.
-Some of the most useful include:
+Like most power tools, there are multiple options and features to consider when selecting a weed whacker.
+Some of the most useful include

 • Vibration control to reduce arm fatigue, which is especially important on gas-powered models.